thiagomdiniz/zabbix-google-chat-webhook/v6.0/README.md

 This integration is supported only for **Chat** as part of Google Workspace.
 Note, that **Chat** free plan does not support [incoming webhook](https://developers.google.com/chat/how-tos/webhooks#step_1_register_the_incoming_webhook) feature.

 ## Setting up webhook in Google Chat
-Google Chat webhook only supports integrating with a single space.

 Because The icon for manage webhooks is only available from a web browser, webhooks must be set up from the Chat web app.
 Webhooks are not configurable from the Chat mobile app.